tehn/isms/README.md

 - install with `make; sudo make install` then run with `isms example.lua`
 - `example.lua` is run at startup, creating a new window which accepts key input to place a random pixel line and send an OSC message to supercollider
-- `example.scd` will provide a rudimentary osc-listening synth for testing OSC
+- `polyperc.scd` will provide a rudimentary osc-listening synth for testing OSC using SuperCollider
 - if found, connects to grid via serialosc and sends OSC on key input
 - a rudimentary REPL is implemented, try `print('hello')`
 - ctrl-q quits (or close sdl window, or q from repl)